zetec30/Contextual-Research/MRes Notes.md

 >PHAS ARE BIO-BASED, BIODEGRADABLE
 PLASTICS, PRODUCED BY FERMENTATION FROM
 A RANGE OF FEEDSTOCKS, INCLUDING WASTE.
 (POLYHYDROXYALKANOATES: PLASTIC THE WAY NATURE INTENDED?, 2021)

+Oled Samsung screen
+>New Samsung OLED Panel Stays Clear Outdoors ― UL-verified for Sunlight Visibility The display is made with a new organic material to achieve a peak brightness of more than 1,500 nits With much improved image quality outdoors, Samsung Display said its new OLED display will significantly enhance the world of 5G smartphones[bibliography, 45]